javierarce/javier.computer/_includes/me.md

 - My favorite author is <strong>Georges Perec</strong>.
 - The movie I have seen the most times is <strong>Children of Men</strong>.
 - I am unable to read the time on an analog clock at a reasonable speed
-- For 11 years I have kept this <a href="https://open.spotify.com/playlist/7vqFM7WRxeDHdsDMmGntuR?si=7QmZdWLASguzxwpwxLS0jQ" title="I like to listen to this playlist" target="_blank">playlist</a> where I put my favorite songs.
+- ~~For 11 years I have kept this playlist where I put my favorite songs.~~ [I quit Spotify](/2021/08/08/sunday), sorry.
 - I studied German for three years and spent one in Frankfurt with an Erasmus scholarship.
 - A few years back I worked designing book covers.
 - I don't feel very comfortable looking at some of those covers.
 - I'm interested in experimental and folk games, <a href="https://www.are.na/javier/i-ve-got-you-covered" target="_blank">book covers</a>, and <a href="https://www.are.na/javier/zine-idmgeajhfcs" title="Zines" target="_blank">zines</a>.
-- For the past three  years I have organized a festival of computational literature called <a href="https://poetryslash.com" target="_blank">Poetry Slash</a>.
+- For the past three  years I have organized a festival of computational literature called Poetry Slash.
 In 2020, for obvious and pandemic reasons, the event was canceled.